fako/writing/main/plot-trilogy.md

 It's left somewhat in the middle what happens after Tirdecpion gives the order.
 What is unknown to the reader is that Cerof indeed dies, but that another Cerof exists in a parallel world.

-This parallel world stems from Regne, the sister of Tirdecpion, who also has a super power.
+This parallel world stems from Regne and Cimsidirn, the mother and sister of Tirdecpion, who have a super power together.
-Her power is to make paintings that depict the world as she wants them to be.
+Regne's power is to make paintings that depict the world as she wants them to be.
+Once finished Cimsidirn can approve a painting.
-Once finished she can step through these paintings and live in the alternative world she just created.
+At that point anybody can step through this painting into the alternative world that Regne depicted.

-However she can only make minor changes to the world, as she has to paint some detail that she wants to change, and is unable to capture the entire world in one painting.
+Regne and Cimsidirn often quarrel about the reality they want to live in.
+The former is a dreamer that wants to radically change things, while the latter only wants minor adjustments.
+Some of which her reluctant daughter is unwilling to draw for her.

-Regne and Tirdecpion's mother, Cimsidirn, knows about Regne's power and asks her to paint Tirdecpion as happy, unaware of the knowledge that brought him to fear and violence.
+However in this case they both want Tirdecpion to be happy, unaware of the knowledge that brought him to fear and violence.
-Together Regne and Cimsidirn stepped through the painting and into the world where part 2 is taking place.
+Regne made this painting and Cimsidirn approved it.
+They stepped through the painting and into the world where part 2 is taking place.
 In this world Cerof is very much alive and it is this Cerof we continue to follow in the story.